Takin' Over the Asylum

 Takin' Over the Asylum is a six-part BBC Scotland television drama about a hospital radio station in a Glasgow psychiatric hospital.
 The show was written by Donna Franceschild, produced by Chris Parr and directed by David Blair.

-The show follows a double glazing salesman Eddy McKenna (Ken Stott) who re-establishes a hospital radio station at St Jude's, a psychiatric hospital, with patients as its presenters and volunteers, notably Campbell (David Tennant).
+The show follows a double glazing salesman Eddie McKenna (Ken Stott) who re-establishes a hospital radio station at St Jude's, a psychiatric hospital, with patients as its presenters and volunteers, notably Campbell (David Tennant).

 Development

 David Blair, a producer at BBC Scotland, suggested to writer Donna Franceschild that she develop a minor character into one of her plays.
 She says, "The character was a hospital radio DJ called Ready Eddie, and I asked if I could set the drama in a mental hospital...
 We just thought it would make a great story."
 Franceschild's motivation for writing the series, Birch notes, "originated from personal experience, her intention to critically challenge accepted views about mental illness."

 The working title for the programme was "Making Waves"; the title was changed by the producer and the controller of BBC Two following pre-broadcast research.
 The new title alludes to the phrase 'lunatics have taken over the asylum', when policy has gone wrong.

 The series was filmed in a disused wing of Gartloch Hospital, a psychiatric hospital on the outskirts of Glasgow.
-Director David Blair, who had cast David Tennant in a small part in the series Strathblair, recommended that Tennant should audition for the role of Cambbell.
+Director David Blair, who had cast David Tennant in a small part in the series Strathblair, recommended that Tennant should audition for the role of Campbell.
 Talking of the series in 2003, Tennant says that "probably every job since then has been either directly or indirectly because of that."